-meat on "shaky" grounds. providing more meat and poul-That view comes from Dr. Don E. Farris, a livestock and try for the needy could be inmeat marketing researcher for creased. the Texas Agricultural Experiment Station, who recently rests could avoid disruptive visited with international live- elements--strikes and boycotts stock and meat interests in London. distribution process.
+That view comes from Dr. Don E. Farris, a livestock and try for the needy could be inmeat marketing researcher for creased. the Texas Agricultural Experiment Station, who recently rests could avoid disruptive visited with international live- elements--strikes and boycotts grain. stock and meat interests in

-"Producers have been afflicted by drastic 'ups and downs' at the marketplace due and long-run programs deto such things as sharp changes signed to improve orderly in consumer demand, high marketing. eed prices and sudden change in government policies, " con- could prevail on the European tends Farris, "Major importing Common Market to change countries removed meat import current policies restricting restriction in 1973, and then meat consumption and elimithe Enlarged European Common nating imports from long-time ph.
-392-3129.
-Market and Japan imposed im- suppliers in South America and port embargoes on meat in elsewhere.
+"Producers have been afflicted by drastic 'ups and downs' at the marketplace due and long-run programs deto such things as sharp changes signed to improve orderly marketing. in consumer demand, high feed prices and sudden changes in government policies, " con- could prevail on the European tends Farris.
+"Major importing Common Market to change countries removed meat import current policies restricting restriction in 1973, and then meat consumption and elimithe Enlarged European Common nating imports from long-time Market and Japan imposed im- suppliers in South America and port embargoes on meat in

-Both U.S. and European producers have been cutting erratic market conditions back in poultry, pork and feedlot cattle production for more than a year but the full impact of this action has not yet hit world markets.
+Both U.S. and European producers have been cutting back in poultry, pork and feedlot cattle production for more than a year but the full impact of this action has not yet hit world markets.
 Shortages and higher prices of pork and poultry could develop in late 1975, contends the researcher.
 Grassfed beef supplies should continue heavy through the year.

-According to Farris, the world meat situation could be easily darkened by major drouths on one hand or could be quickly improved by a drop in oil and grain prices on the other hand, "The situation is quite volatile, and certain factors can bring rapid reac-
+According to Farris, the world meat situation could be easily darkened by major drouths on one hand or could be quickly improved by a drop in oil and grain prices on the other hand.
+"The situation is quite volatile, and certain factors can bring rapid reac-